aaliibrahim97/SDO-TASK/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

+## Credentials for Logging

+Open `db.json` to find the Credentials username/password at the first object as super admin.

 ## Run Json Local Server

 Run `json-server --watch db.json` for start watching the data from the local server.